Does Your B2B Company Need a Podcast?

 Is the Industry Saturated?

-“Some marketers will tell you that the brands that shouldn't start a podcast are those in boring industries,” said Ross Simmonds, CEO & digital strategist at Foundation Marketing, “I disagree.”
+“Some marketers will tell you that the brands that shouldn't start a podcast are those in boring industries,” said Ross Simmonds, CEO & digital strategist at Foundation Inc, “I disagree.”
 He said exciting industries are already filled with podcasts, but boring industries like cyber tech, manufacturing and natural resources have low competition.

 Related Article: What Audio Marketing Is and Why It Should Be a Part of Your Content Strategy